Rebirth Year Fourteen

 –REFERENCE: In Justice League Vol. 3 #38—originally told in Justice League International Vol. 2 #1-5 (“THE SIGNAL MEN”).
 The UN reforms the Justice League International for the first time in years.
 The new JLI comprises team leader Booster Gold, Green Lantern Guy Gardner, August General in Iron (Fang Zhifu), Vixen, Rocket Red (Gavril Ivanovich), Fire, Ice, and Godiva (Dora Leigh).
 Batman is also technically on the JLI, acting as its lone secret member and liaison between the team and the JL.
 The JLI’s first mission is a hard fought victory in Peru against the Thanos-like cosmic warlord Peraxxus and his towering Signal Men robots.

-–FLASHBACK: From Dark Nights: Metal #2, Detective Comics #1000 Part 11, Batman: The Brave and the Bold Vol. 2 #2 Part 4, and Batman: City of Madness #2—and also referenced in Dark Days: The Forge #1, Dark Nights: Metal #2, All-Star Batman #13, Nightwing Vol. 4 #29, Batman: The Merciless #1, Batman: Lost #1, Detective Comics #995, and The Batman Who Laughs #2-5.
+–FLASHBACK: From Dark Nights: Metal #2, Detective Comics #1000 Part 11, Batman: The Brave and The Bold Vol. 2 #2 Part 4, and Batman: City of Madness #2—and also referenced in Dark Days: The Forge #1, Dark Nights: Metal #2, All-Star Batman #13, Nightwing Vol. 4 #29, Batman: The Merciless #1, Batman: Lost #1, Detective Comics #995, and The Batman Who Laughs #2-5.
 Originally told in “THE COURT OF OWLS” and “NIGHT OF THE OWLS.”
 Batman invents new EMP holographic mask technology and allows Nightwing to test it out in the field.
 Using the new tech, Nightwing disguises himself as Joker to help Batman quell a riot at Arkham Asylum.
 Later, the illuminati group known as the Court of Owls strikes at Batman via one of its undead Talon soldiers.
 After busting a bunch of members of The Whisper Gang, Batman has a discussion with Alfred about the “legend” of the Court of Owls, during which Alfred reveals that Bruce’s great-great-grandfather Alan Wayne had espoused Court of Owls paranoia shortly before suffering a mysterious drowning death in the sewer.
 Batman exhumes the corpse of Alan Wayne and finds evidence that he was murdered.
 The Dark Knight is then swarmed by Court of Owls members and captured by a Talon.
-Imprisoned in the Court of Owls’ underground labyrinth for days without provisions, a badly injured Batman drinks from a fountain containing Electrum, the mystical liquid metal that the Court uses to re-animate its Talon soldiers.
+Imprisoned in the Court of Owls’ underground labyrinth (aka “Maze of Owls”) for days without provisions, a badly injured Batman drinks from a fountain containing Electrum, the mystical liquid metal that the Court uses to re-animate its Talon soldiers.
 (Little does he know this is but the first step of a ritual known as “The Mantling,” through which Barbatos will be able to breach into the regular Multiverse from the Dark Multiverse using Batman as a conduit.
 The Court of Owls is in league with Barbatos’ Earthly agents, the Strigydae high priests of the Judas Tribe.)
 Batman eventually defeats the stalking Talon and barely escapes from the labyrinth with his life thanks to assistance from a meddling but helpful Harper Row.
 Alfred collects the injured Batman and the lifeless Talon corpse, bringing both back to the Batcave.
 Damian performs life-saving surgery on his unconscious dad, who has suffered a punctured lung.
 After waking-up and recovering, Batman analyzes the Talon corpse, learning the true history of the Court of Owls, which dates back hundreds of years.
 (Technically, their history goes back 40,000 years if you link them to both their Judas Tribe ancestors and, prior to that, the Bat Tribe and Miagani.)
 Not only does Batman learn a bit of Court history, he also learns that the Talon is Dick’s paternal great-grandfather, William Cobb.
 Batman also learns that the Court of Owls labyrinth is part of “Last Laugh,” an emergency citywide vaccination system supposedly built by government officials in 1780 to prevent against the spread of airborne disease.
 (Unknown to Batman, the Last Laugh system was actually designed in 1699 as a biological WMD.)
 When Nightwing arrives, Batman drops the bombshell on him, further adding that the Court of Owls has long recruited its Talon agents from a pool of athletic youth, specifically from its secret training ground of Haly’s Circus.
 Batman punches Nightwing in the face, knocking out his tooth, which has an owl symbol on it.
 Dick was scheduled to have been the next Talon, but plans were changed when his parents died and he became Robin instead!
 Batman keeps Dick’s tooth for later examination.
 Shortly thereafter, the Court of Owls reanimates multiple generations of zombie Talons using Electrum.
-The Talons attack all over the city, including the Batcave, which Batman defends using his anti-JL combat mech.
+The Talons attack all over the city, including the Batcave, which Batman defends using his “Thrasher” mech-suit.
 The Bat-Family stands strong all over Gotham and defeats the villains, later finding Court of Owl leaders Maria and Joseph Powers—owners of Powers Industrial and parents of Geri Powers—poisoned to death.
 (Note that Powers Industrial will also be interchangeably referred to as “Powers Industry,” “Powers Industries,” and “Powers International.”)
 Batman soon learns that the Court of Owls has controlled Gotham for hundreds of years and that one of its other leaders is mayoral Lincoln March.
 March, responsible for murdering Maria and Joseph Powers, claims to be Bruce’s biological younger brother Thomas Wayne Jr!
 Batman defeats March and ends the threat of the Court of Owls.
 Hoping to find the truth about March’s claim, Bruce does some research into his family’s history, learning that his mom was pregnant when he was three-years-old and that the Court of Owls caused a car accident that supposedly resulted in the loss of the baby in the womb.
 Despite this, Bruce cannot confirm whether or not March is truly his brother.
 While researching, Bruce learns that the Court of Owls murdered Jarvis Pennyworth (Alfred’s dad).

 –REFERENCE: In Dark Days: The Forge #1 and Dark Days: The Casting #1.
 Batman examines Dick’s owl-tooth, and extracts Electrum from it.
 Presumably, Batman procures samples of Electrum from defeated Talon corpses as well.
 He makes 3D scans of the tooth and enlarged Electrum slides, saving both as digital holographic images.
 After studying the Electrum, Batman learns that it contains the traces of the dark mystery metal (and dark energy signature) he’s been investigating for years.
 Batman records details of his Electrum study onto his Shadow Drive (aka Shadow File).
 In Sub-cave Alpha, Batman puts several Court of Owls masks, several Talon masks, and documents connected to the Court of Owls on display.
 Batman also puts all Electrum and Talon-related scanned 3D images onto holographic pedestal projector displays.
 The Caped Crusader will continue to study Electrum, the mystery metal, and the “dark energy” signature for years to come.
 As mentioned before, and still unknown to Batman, the immortal Carter Hall and Shiera Sanders Hall have not only been aware of the “dark energy” signature and “dark metal,” they have also been investigating all things related to the Dark Multiverse ever since the early 1900s.
 (See a footnote in Year 16 for details on Carter and Shiera’s lengthy connection to this case.)